verifyica-team/verifyica/README.md

 # Purpose

-Unit testing is traditionally oriented tests (methods) ...
+Parameterized unit testing is traditionally test first oriented ...

 - Given a set of tests (methods), execute each test using a set of arguments.